fbpx

 6) Public speaking.

-MUN Substantive Training Course (3 h)
+MUN Substantive Training Course (3 h) - online, mid-February

-1) Committees and topics (Advanced);
+1) Committees and topics;

 2) How to study the country represented?